 Step 5: Mix and pour epoxy

 You will need to DIY the resin in two pours for this tray.
-That is the only way I was successful in making this tray.
-With one pour, I had horrible issues with tons of bubbles.
+If you only do one pour, you’ll have horrible issues with tons of bubbles.
 So, the first pour should just come to the top of the wood slices and cover as much of the moss as possible.
 Then, mix and pour resin to add to the tray.

 I used three tablespoons of resin mixture for the first pour.
-Mix the resin as two parts A, one part B, then pour over the top of the tray.
+Mix the resin as two parts A and one part B, then pour over the top of the tray.
 Be sure to wear gloves when working with resin.
 Remove any bubbles and allow to set at least overnight.

 Do a second pour covering everything.
 Again, be sure that everything is enclosed in the resin with this pour.
 I used four tablespoons of resin mixture for this second pour.

 Again remove bubbles and allow the resin to dry.

 Your DIY resin tray is perfect for being a drop zone for keys, change, and more.

 Plus, you get to look at this gorgeous tray every day.